Ferries to Calais

 To book a crossing that departs within the next 7 days, please email Holiday.Operations@campingandcaravanningclub.co.uk

 There are no on board cabins available on the Dover to Calais route, because of the short journey time of 90 minutes.
 There are two lounges where passengers can relax, a Club lounge and a Family lounge.

 On board there is a café and bar for refreshments and light bites as well as a self service restaurant for those who want a sit down meal.

 There is a minimum check-in time of 1 hour before departure.

 Pets can be transported as long as they remain in the owner/escort's vehicle.

 We are currently unable to book campsites on your behalf; please contact the campsite direct if you wish to make a booking.

 More about Calais

 Calais is the closest point on the French mainland to England, a mere nineteen miles from Dover.
 The city of Calais serves as one of the most important cross-Channel ferry ports in Europe, and is close to the French entrance to the Channel Tunnel.
-Over 10 million people visit Calais each year, the majority of whom are Brits hoping to take advantage of France's low taxes on alcohol and tobacco.

 Such was the importance of Calais to England as a gateway into Europe, Calais spent many decades of its history under English rule.
 In 1558 France recaptured Calais from England, only then to have it taken from them by Spain.
 It was finally restored to France in 1598.